NAUTICAL COMPASSES

 The number is the catalogue reference similar to today's NATO Stock Number.

-Note: After 1918, Germany was not allowed to have military ships.
+Note: After 1918 and until 1935, Germany was not allowed to produce and own war vessels.

 1871-1918: Imperial crown